 The Government is introducing new Domestic Renewable Heat Incentive (RHI) Scheme Regulations which will come into effect in spring/summer 2017.
 Please note that the content and timing of any changes we outline will be subject to parliamentary process.
 Our updates are based on information provided by the Department for Business, Energy & Industrial Strategy (BEIS).

 As an installer you need to know when, under the Domestic RHI scheme, a system must be metered for performance* and/or when a system must be metered for payment*, how these types of metering work, and what metering documents you have to complete and give to your customer for their application.

 Solar thermal for heating domestic hot water never has to be metered.
 If that’s all your customer has installed, you don’t need to read this page.

-Where systems need to be metered
+Where systems need to be metered for performance

 This applies where:

-The renewable heating system is installed alongside a fossil fuel space heating system - for example, where there’s a biomass boiler and a back-up oil boiler.
+- The renewable heating system is installed alongside a fossil fuel space heating system.
+For example, where there’s a biomass boiler and a back-up oil boiler.

-The renewable technology is a heat pump with an integrated fossil fuel system, like a gas boiler, built into it.
+- The renewable technology is a heat pump with an integrated fossil fuel system, like a gas boiler, built into it.

-Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed to heat a single room, such as an open fire or plug-in electric heater.
+Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed and installed to heat a single room, such as an open fire or plug-in electric heater.
 Similarly, immersion heaters and supplementary electric heaters, that some heat pumps and biomass systems have, don’t count.
 Heat recovery systems that recycle air but don’t generate additional heat also don’t need to be metered.

 2. Where there’s a biomass heating system that isn’t designed to heat the whole property